veryfi/veryfi-lens-react-native-expo-demo/README.md

 ```
 - Your NPM_PASSWORD should be base64 encoded before storing it in an enviroment variable.
 - Run `npm i @veryfi/react-native-veryfi-lens`
-- Replace credentials in `App.tsx` with yours
+- Replace you API OCR credentials in `App.tsx` with yours
 ```
 const veryfiLensCredentials = {
   url: 'yourUrl',